charonn0/RB-Brotli/README.md

 3. Copy the `Brotli` module into your project and save.

 ### Ensure the Brotli shared libraries are installed
-Brotli is not installed by default on most systems; it will need to be installed separately.
+Brotli is not installed by default on most systems, and will need to be installed separately (or shipped with your app).
+Pre-built binaries for Windows can be [downloaded from the libcurl project](https://curl.se/windows/).
+You will need `libbrotlicommon.dll`, `libbrotlidec.dll`, and `libbrotlienc.dll`.

 RB-Brotli will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.